 Flu clinics for patients aged 50 – 64.
 We will be able to offer the flu vaccination to patients aged 50 – 64 from 1st December, but have limited supply, so please contact us early to secure an appointment.

-We now have child flu vaccines in stock for 2 and 3 year olds (as of 31st August 2020) ONLY and those in an “At Risk” group and are holding flu clinics in October and November with booking available on line or via reception.
+We now have child flu vaccines in stock for 2 and 3 year olds (as of 31st August 2020) ONLY and those in an “At Risk” group.
+Please contact reception to book an appointment.

 Flu clinic instructions

 We have redesigned our flu clinics this year to minimise any risks from coronavirus.
 We have a strict one way system in place and social distancing in the queue.
 Our aim is for you to spend the minimum amount of time necessary in the practice.